 Once a segment has been translated and confirmed, Lilt will automatically place the source tags into the translated text.
 For more information on our Research Team's work on tag projection, click here.

-You can manipulate tag placement through drag-and-drop.
+If you prefer to use your mouse, tag placement can be accomplished through drag-and-drop.
 Simply mouse over the tag, click it, and drop it where the tag belongs.

 A few notes about tag manipulation: